idleberg/Bootstrap-Listr/README.md

 You also have `gulp clean` and `gulp lint` at hand, `gulp css`, `gulp js` & `gulp php` will lint the specific file-types.

+#### crack.sh

+For your convenience, there's a bash script provided which performs the all of the tasks mentioned above.
+Run `./crack.sh` and follow instructions.

+### CDN

+Instead of running your dependencies locally, you can make use of various content delivery networks (CDN).
+You can edit `listr-config.php` to suit your needs, like setting your [Bootswatch theme](#theming).

 ## Deployment

 Copy `app/` to your server, then rename `listr-config.php-example` to `listr-config.php` and edit your settings.
 All files that should be accessible through Bootstrap Listr go into the `_public` subfolder (you can change the folder in the config).
 You might have to enable the `RewriteBase` setting in the `.htaccess` file (and edit the folder name), depending on your Apache settings.